healingdrawing/wolt-frontend-internship-2025/README.md

 Project created using `bun init` command.
 The `react` and `jotai` added later using `bun add` command.
 Testing environment set according to bun docs.

 Rare lags of (Live Server) vscode extension detected.
 To solve lags, reopen vscode.
-If execution `bun run dev` fails with error code, reopen vscode fix this too.
+If execution `bun run dev` fails with error code, reopen vscode fixes this too.
 Development server written just as is, for dev needs only(it was not part of an assignment).